Search by category, archive or keyword

-What is it like to live with a drug addicted family member?
+What is it like to live with a drug-addicted family member?
 Every day you are sharing a part of the struggle that the addict has set in motion for themselves.
 Sharing that burden and struggle may seem like the right thing to do, but it is just ‘enabling.’

-How Do You Deal with a Drug Addicted Family Member?
+How Do You Deal with a Drug-Addicted Family Member?

-How you deal with a drug addict son, daughter or any other family member is – more or less – how you don’t deal with them.
+How you deal with a drug addict son, daughter, or any other family member is – more or less – how you don’t deal with them.
 The more that you enable and comfort them, the more likely they are to continue.
-Drug addicts (and alcoholics), what its like to live with one is: they will take advantage of you and they will beat you down mentally.
+Drug addicts (and alcoholics), what it’s like to live with one is: they will take advantage of you, and they will beat you down mentally.
 They will guilt you, they will shame you, and they will sell you false hope.

 Drug Addicts Promise They’ll Get Help Tomorrow, But Tomorrow Never Comes

 They will promise that they will quit – they will promise everything tomorrow.
-They will convince you they will quit, but tomorrow never comes and the cycle continues.
-Drug interventionists aim to intervene in this cycle and help create a new path to where the promise is fulfilled, and the addict is able to become and stay sober.
+They will convince you they will quit, but tomorrow never comes, and the cycle continues.
+Drug interventionists aim to intervene in this cycle and help create a new path where the promise is fulfilled, and the addict is able to become and stay sober.

 Why Don’t Families Get Help for Drug and Alcohol Addiction?

-Families don’t know what to do in the face of addiction, and often end up in a holding pattern.
-When faced with a literal life and death decision, not making a decision is better than making the wrong decision, right?
+Families don’t know what to do in the face of addiction and often end up in a holding pattern.
+When faced with a literal life-and-death decision, not making a decision is better than making the wrong decision, right?

 Wrong.
-The problem that ends up happening – after a family sits in said holding pattern – is that families become comfortable in the uncomfortable.
+The problem that ends up happening – after a family sits in a said holding pattern – is that families become comfortable in the uncomfortable.
 Before, you wouldn’t be okay with your loved one using drugs in your home, but now you begin to rationalize it.

 Allowing Addiction to Continue: Becoming Comfortable in the Uncomfortable

-Nobody likes change, even when its better.
+Nobody likes change, even when it’s better.
 Change is scary, and we – as humans – will run away from change, even if there is the hope of a better life in that change.
 We need someone to push us into that change.
 This is true with both addicts and the families of addicts.

 “When Families Sit in a Holding Pattern, They Become Comfortable in the Uncomfortable.”